rebeccadavidsson/programmeren-2/problems/hangman/hangman.md

             # Return a list of all words from the dictionary of the given length.
             TODO

+In our code, we will use a **list** to store the master word list.
+That's why we have `self.words = []` at the top of the initializer method.

-Implement those methods.
+Now, implement those two methods.

 > Note that the loading of words was demonstrated in last week's [Python lecture](/lectures/python)!
+It uses a **set** to store words, but you can modify it to use a list instead.
+Recall how to add items to a list?

 ### 2. Testing the `Lexicon`